J

 Training

-Positive reinforcement methods such as treats and praise should also work very well to induce your dog to follow your commands.
-If are you struggling with the entire training process, you might want to enlist the help of a professional trainer.
+Positive reinforcement methods, such as treats and praise, work very well to encourage your dog to follow commands.
+If you are struggling with the entire training process, you might want to enlist the help of a professional trainer.

 Jackabee sitting inside an empty wicker hamper.